arthurkay/container-presentation/README.md

 The `FROM` tag is used to tell docker what image to build your container on.

-The `RUN` commands to executes commands inside the container once its built.
+The `RUN` command executes commands inside the container once its built.

 The `COPY` to copy files from the local machine into the container.

-The `WORKDIR` to create set a directory where the following commands will be run from.
+The `WORKDIR` sets a directory where the following commands will be run from.

-The `CMD` to pass the command and parameters to be run up[on successful container build and configurations.
+The `CMD` flag is used to pass the command and parameters to be run upon successful container build and configurations.

 ### DOCKER-COMPOSE